Turkic mythology: Grey Wolf legend

 The wolf symbolizes honor and is also considered the mother of most Turkic peoples.
 Ashina is the name of one of the ten sons who were given birth to by a mythical wolf in Turkic mythology.

 The legend tells of a young boy who survived a raid in his village.
 A she-wolf finds the injured child and nurses him back to health.
 He subsequently impregnates the wolf which then gives birth to ten half-wolf, half-human boys.
 One of these, Ashina, becomes their leader and establishes the Ashina clan which ruled the Göktürks (T'u-chueh) and other Turkic nomadic empires.
 The wolf, pregnant with the boy's offspring, escaped her enemies by crossing the Western Sea to a cave near to the Qocho mountains, one of the cities of the Tocharians.
 The first Turks subsequently migrated to the Altai regions, where they are known as experts in ironworking.

 Ergenekon legend

 The Ergenekon legend tells about a great crisis of the ancient Turks.
 Following a military defeat, the Turks took refuge in the legendary Ergenekon valley where they were trapped for four centuries.
 They were finally released when a blacksmith created a passage by melting a mountain, allowing the gray wolf to lead them out.
 A New Year's ceremony commemorates the legendary ancestral escape from Ergenekon.

-Oghuz legends

-The legend of Oghuz Khagan is a central political mythology for Turkic peoples of Central Asia and eventually the Oghuz Turks who ruled in Anatolia and Iran.
-Versions of this narrative have been found in the histories of Rashid ad-Din Tabib, in an anonymous 14th-century Uyghur vertical script manuscript now in Paris, and in Abu'l Ghazi's Shajara at-Turk and have been translated into Russian and German.